 It’s important to remember that a healthy gut means a healthy body.
 Since around 70% of your immune system is found within your gut, a poor diet will always take a toll.
 If you don't properly cleanse your gut, your body won't be able to eliminate the toxins other systems are trying to get rid of.
 When you take a strong probiotic and eat fermented foods daily, you increase good bacteria in your gut.
 These healthy bacteria support a healthy gut.
 Probiotics also benefit your liver, so consume more probiotic foods like kefir, kombucha, sauerkraut, tempeh, and kimchi for the maximum effect.

 Drink a green juice daily in order to continue supporting your natural detoxification process and ensure that you are getting enough vitamins, minerals, antioxidants, and phytonutrients into your diet.
-It's important to note that too many sweet fruits are not recommended here.
-Although fruits such as pears and apples are nutritious when eaten whole, they can add high concentrations of sugar to your green juices.

 Since fruit is packed with natural sugar, it's more beneficial to increase your green vegetable consumption.
 When your blood sugar spikes, so do your insulin levels, which won't be good as your body will be unprepared for it.
 Instead, choose ingredients such as spinach, kale, dandelion greens, various herbs, cucumbers, lemons, and limes.